 What is oral flea control?

-Oral flea control refers to pills you give to our pet to prevent fleas from harming them.
+Oral flea control refers to flea pills for dogs and cats you give to them to prevent fleas from harming them.
 While some topical flea and tick treatments could leave areas of your pet unprotected from harmful infestation, oral medications provide protection for your pet’s entire body.
 Some oral treatments begin working within thirty minutes, rendering all fleas dead within four hours.
 Because a female flea can produce as many as fifty eggs a day and five hundred eggs over a lifetime, it's critical to defend your furry friends against the aggressive reproduction of this harmful parasite.

 Why use oral flea treatments?

 How do I know my pet needs flea treatment?

 Signs of flea activity can be found in the fur of your pet.
 You may see flea dirt, which looks like small particles of soil, but is actually waste generated by a meal of your pet's blood.

 If your pet seems anxious, or stops playing to scratch and bite, fleas may be the cause.
 If when examining the skin of your pet you find flea dirt or see live fleas, unfortunately the situation won't improve without your action.